Trailing suction hopper dredgers, cutter section dredgers and backhoe dredgers

 - ‘Rainbowing’ it through a snout on the bow discharging, or through a floating pipe, to the shore.
 Used especially in land reclamation.
 Once the spoil is ashore, its weight keeps it there while the water runs off back into the sea.

-See below 3D video visualisation of TSHD Jan de Nul in action in the Panama Canal.
+See below video of Jan de Nul TSHD in action.

 How CSDs operate